RogerSelwyn/O365-HomeAssistant/README.md

 *If issues are identified I will endeavour to fix, but I do not plan to add extra functionality.
 If someone wishes to take on full support, then they would be welcome to change the references within core Home Assistant.*

 This integration enables
-1. Getting calendar events from O365.
+1. Getting and creating calendar events from O365.
+2. Getting emails from your inbox.
-2. Sending emails via the notify.o365_email service.
+3. Sending emails via the notify.o365_email service.
-3. Getting emails from your inbox.
+4. Getting presence from Teams (not for personal accounts)

 This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).